mkatto/CS4641_Group3/README.md

 The first chart is a box and whiskers plot for the Percent Error for the countries.
 It makes it easy to see the minimum, mean, maximum, quartiles and outliers for the data.
 The number of outliers also decreased as we used better algorithms.

 The second chart is a scatterplot that contains the Percent Error for each country.
-It is clear to see that as we used better algorithms, the Percent Errors as a whole moved towards the bottom and had less outlier clusters.
+It is clear to see that as we used better algorithms, the Percent Errors as a whole moved towards the bottom and had less outliers.

 #### Linear Regression